mobilebarn/UNIFIED_COMMERCE/STOREFRONT_404_FIX.md

 **⏰ Check back in 2-3 minutes** - your storefront should be working perfectly!

 **🎉 Once it's working, let me know and we'll complete the remaining deployments to finish Option 1 as requested!**

+# Retail OS Storefront - 404 Fix Guide

+## 🚨 Current Issue: Vercel 404 Error

+**Problem**: The Vercel deployment at `https://unified-commerce.vercel.app` is showing a 404 error.

+**Root Cause**: Vercel is likely building from the repository root instead of the `/storefront` subdirectory.

+## 🔧 Solutions to Try

+### Option 1: Vercel Dashboard Configuration (Recommended)
+1. Go to your Vercel dashboard: https://vercel.com/dashboard
+2. Find the "unified-commerce" project
+3. Go to Settings → General
+4. Set **Root Directory** to: `storefront`
+5. Redeploy the project

+### Option 2: Manual Redeploy
+1. Delete the current Vercel project
+2. Create a new project specifically for the storefront subdirectory
+3. Point it to the `/storefront` folder

+### Option 3: Separate Repository (Alternative)
+Create a separate repository with just the storefront code for cleaner deployment.

+## ✅ Expected Result
+After fixing the root directory, the Retail OS storefront should load properly with:
+- Homepage working
+- All routes functioning
+- GraphQL integration active

+## 🔗 Correct URLs After Fix
+- **Storefront**: https://unified-commerce.vercel.app (or new URL)
+- **Admin Panel**: To be deployed separately

+---
+**Created**: 2025-09-16 22:10 UTC
+**Status**: Ready to apply fix